• Home

 Dependent Information

-Dependent information should include the veteran’s spouse (even if they did not live together, as long as the veteran contributed support in the last calendar year); biological, adopted, and stepchildren who are unmarried and under the age of 18, or are 18-23 and attending high school, college, or vocational school, or are permanently unable to support themselves before age 18.
+Dependent information should include the veteran’s spouse (even if they did not live together, as long as the veteran contributed support in the last calendar year); biological, adopted, and stepchildren who are unmarried and younger than 18 years old, or are 18-23 and attending high school, college or vocational school, or are permanently unable to support themselves before age 18.
 A separate sheet must be used for additional dependents.

 For spouses: